sandhawke/dv/challenges/packmime/starting_files/docs/user-request.md

 --on-file-too-large=[skip|truncate|replace|fail]

 Default 'replace', which replaces content with a message about it being omited since it is too large, stating its size and the max size. 'fail' means the program halts, with an error exit code, possibly leaving a partially generated mime file.
+A file is considered too large if either --max-file-bytes or --max-file-tokens is reached for that file.

 --max-file-bytes=NUMBER

 Maximum byte length of a file to include, the point at which it triggers the --on-file-too-large action.
 This is the filesystem size of the file, which can be determined without reading it.
 Files over this size should not be read.
+This is bytes, not the character string length after utf8 decoding, nor after base64 encoding.

 --max-file-tokens=NUMBER

-Maximum token length of a file to include, in tokens calculated using OpenAI gpt4 tokenization.  https://github.com/openai/tiktoken for python. https://www.npmjs.com/package/js-tiktoken for js.  etc.
+Maximum token length of a file to include, in tokens calculated using OpenAI gpt4 tokenization (encoding cl100k_base).  https://github.com/openai/tiktoken for python. https://www.npmjs.com/package/js-tiktoken for js.  etc. This may not be perfect for all models, so view it as an approximation.

 --context=NUMBER